-Electric vehicles are, in some respects, in the same position gas-powered vehicles were more than a hundred years ago … minus the pollution.
-Navigant Research reports that there were fewer than 100,000 electric vehicles sold in all of North America in 2013.
-Compare that to the more than 16 million conventional fuel vehicles sold during the same period and you can understand why the charging infrastructure is so much less developed than the traditional fuel infrastructure.
+Electric vehicles are, in some respects, in the same position gas-powered vehicles were in more than a hundred years ago … minus the pollution.
+There were just over 2 million electric vehicles sold in 2018, according to Inside EVs, compared to more than 80 million vehicles total.
+You can understand why the charging infrastructure is so much less developed than the traditional fuel infrastructure.

 But the numbers are changing.
 Scott Shepard, research analyst with Navigant Research, notes “The U.S. market for plug-in electric vehicles is reaching a new level of maturity and expansion.
 The introduction of PEV options in the truck, van, and sport utility vehicle segments – which make up half the North American automotive market – will help drive strong growth in the PEV market going forward.”
 Navigant forecasts sales to increase at an annual growth rate of 23.7 percent through 2023.
 Nevertheless, there remains the issue of infrastructure.
 If you drive an electric vehicle, where do you charge it?